 Once everything is set with the transaction, it’s then committed to the ledger (or database) for that node, as well as passed on to other nodes in the system.
 Eventually the transaction will flow through the entire system being verified and validated by the entire system and committed to the transaction ledger database.
 Once transactions are committed to the ledger in the Blockchain they cannot be changed.

 If someone had control of every node in the Blockchain then there would be a possibility that they could modify data.
-This is the same way your “traditional” bank has control of your bank account, and could surprise you by saying your account is now empty without you knowing it.
-Sure, it doesn’t really happen or nobody would trust the banks, but it’s still possible to be hacked.
+This is the same way your “traditional” bank has control of your bank account and could surprise you by saying your account is suddenly empty.
+Sure, it doesn’t really happen, or nobody would trust the banks, but it is still possible to get hacked.
 The immutable and distributed nature of Blockchain is what takes the control and ultimately the vulnerability of a central authority away.
 Blockchain is more much more secure that once a transaction is committed to the system, it will be immutable and verifiable as to its accuracy.

-Blockchain solves the “double spending” problem using it’s distributed architecture in a way that eliminates the need for any central authority or administration.
+Blockchain solves the “double spending” problem using its distributed architecture in a way that eliminates the need for any central authority or administration.
 If every transaction can be tracked and is “publicly” known across the Blockchain network, then how can cryptocurrency be anonymous?
-Cryptocurrency is only pseudo-anonymous; exactly the same way that the Internet is pseudo-anonymous.
+Cryptocurrency is only pseudo-anonymous; the same way that the Internet is pseudo-anonymous.
 Each Wallet is basically just identifiable as a cryptographic key.
-This in itself is not personally identifiable, just as your Internet IP Address isn’t personally identifiable by itself.
+This is not personally identifiable, just as your Internet IP Address isn’t personally identifiable by itself.